srobinson/a11y-tutorials/src/typography/index.md

 ## All caps

-Text set in all caps (`text-transform: uppercase`) is harder to read because the characters become similarly 'square' in their occupation of space, and harder to differentiate.
-Many screen readers also have a habit of interpreting any all-caps text as acronyms, reading words out letter-by-letter.
+Text set in all caps (`text-transform: uppercase`) is harder to read because the characters become similarly 'square' in their occupation of space, making them harder to differentiate.
+Many screen readers also have a habit of interpreting any all-caps text as an acronym, reading words out letter-by-letter.
 It should, therefore, be avoided in almost all cases.

 Acronyms and initialisms must appear in all-caps.
 Improve their legibility by increasing their `letter-spacing` by something in the order of 10%, as suggested in [The Elements Of Typographic Style](http://webtypography.net/2.1.6):